aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsx-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to XLS</h2>

+The Portable Document Format (PDF) is a popular file format used for documents like books, brochures, and other printable materials.
+However, it is not suitable for data analysis and manipulation.
+Microsoft Excel is the most popular spreadsheet application used for data analysis and manipulation.
+Therefore, it is necessary to convert PPSX to XLS in order to use the data in Excel.

+<h2>How Aspose.Total Helps for PPSX to XLS Conversion</h2>
-For a Python developer, who is trying to add a PPSX to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPSX and XLS files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPSX and XLS files.
+It helps to automate the conversion process of PPSX to XLS.
+It is mainly in two steps.
+Firstly, use Aspose.Slides for Python via .NET API to convert PPSX file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API is a powerful tool for creating, editing, and converting presentations.
+It supports a wide range of presentation formats including PPSX, PPT, PPTX, ODP, and many more.
+It also provides features like creating, modifying, and converting slides, adding text, images, shapes, and other objects, and more.

+The Aspose.Cells for Python via .NET API is a powerful tool for creating, editing, and converting spreadsheets.
+It supports a wide range of spreadsheet formats including XLS, XLSX, CSV, and many more.
+It also provides features like creating, modifying, and converting worksheets, adding text, images, shapes, and other objects, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of PPSX to XLS.
+It is a full package of various APIs dealing different formats including PPSX and XLS files.
+It helps to quickly and easily convert PPSX to XLS, allowing developers to use the data in Excel for data analysis and manipulation.

 {{% /blocks/products/pf/feature-page-summary %}}